RobinF98/baby_timer/README.md

   - Users are also unable to view the logs of a baby registered to another user.
   - If this is attempted by modifying the url, the user is redirected to the home page.

+- ### Error pages

+  - The site features custom error 404 and 500 pages.
+  - Both pages have links to take the user back to the home page.

 ## Future Features

 ---